Eng-M-Abdrabbou/AI-VisualAid/README.md

 *   **Backend Model Files:**
     *   YOLOv5 weights will be downloaded automatically by `torch.hub`.
     *   Places365 weights (`resnet50_places365.pth.tar`) and labels (`categories_places365.txt`) will be downloaded automatically by the Python script on first run if not present.
-    *   EasyOCR language models will be downloaded automatically on first use for each configured language. **This can take a significant amount of time and requires considerable disk space and RAM.**
+    *   Tesseract Engine language models will be downloaded automatically on first use for each configured language. **This can take a significant amount of time and requires considerable disk space and RAM.**

 ## Setup Instructions